bangconghuynh/qsym2/docs/docs/tutorials/adamantane.md

 # Molecular orbital symmetry in adamantane (Python)

 This tutorial demonstrates how QSym² can be used to obtain symmetry analysis information for self-consistent-field (SCF) molecular orbitals and the Slater determinants constructed from them.
-In particular, we show how the Python interface of QSym² can be used with [PySCF](https://pyscf.org/) as the computation backend to obtain molecular orbital symmetry information for adamantane.
+In particular, we show how the Python interface of QSym² can be used with [PySCF](https://pyscf.org/) as the computation backend to obtain molecular orbital symmetry information for neutral and cationic adamantane.

 In summary, we need to perform a symmetry-group detection calculation on the adamantane structure to obtain the symmetry group $\mathcal{G}$ which is then used to carry out representation symmetry analysis for the molecular orbitals obtained from a PySCF calculation.